Talking about HPV and the HPV vaccine with Dr. Connie Mao

 What if there were a way to protect your daughters against 80-85% of the viruses that cause cervical cancers?
 And, bonus, to protect all your kids against the risk of contracting genital warts?

-There is.
+Gennev is happy to announce, there is.
 Thanks to research by Dr. Mao and others, there’s a highly effective, low-risk vaccine that targets HPV—the cause of cervical cancer and genital warts, among other diseases.
 Allergic reactions are rare, and the most common side effects are sore arms and grumpy pre-teens.

 Dr. Connie Mao: fighting cervical cancer with the HPV vaccine